DrTTom/EasyData/README.md

 Discuss the task of accessing parts of a data structure to include into a document.
 The student shall

 - define which data types to support
-- write appropriate unit tests in class 'de.tautenhahn.easydata.TestAccessableData'
+- write appropriate unit tests in class 'de.tautenhahn.easydata.TestAccessibleData'
 - write a class which is able to access collections and String values by attribute path in a complex data structure

 **Parsing (reading source code, design pattern, class hierarchy)**